 This site accommodates a range of uses and is considered to be suitable for release from its existing employment designation.
-There is considered to be significant potential for residential-led mixed use development that capitalises on the canal-side location and proximity of the Crossrail link at Hayes and Harlington Station.
+There is significant potential for residential-led mixed use development that capitalises on the canal-side location and proximity of the Crossrail link at Hayes and Harlington Station.